I live in a weird house.

 And we don't live in Europe.

-The lower portion of the tower houses our access to the main floor of our house: a stone spiral staircase.
-The kind Quasimodo trots up in Notre Dame to ring the bell (but ours aren't French or ancient, so therefore, they're not as classy).
+The lower portion of the tower houses the access to the main floor of our house: a stone spiral staircase like the kind Quasimodo trots up in Notre Dame to ring the bell (but ours aren't French or ancient, so therefore, they're not as classy).
 The top floor of the tower was just an attic-y storage space.
 You have to climb up a 10+ foot fold-down ladder and through a hole in the floor to enter it.
 But it has windows.
 Big, tall windows and the best views in the whole house.
 So I made it my office.

 My tower office is guarded by our gargoyle, Elmer.